avijitj-hub/avijitj-hub/README.md

 - 👋 Hi, I’m @avijitj-hub
-- 👀 I’m interested in Internet of Things and Machine Learning.
+- 👀 I’m interested in Embedded Systems, IoT and Machine Learning.
 - 🌱 I’m currently learning Quantum Computing and Cloud.
 - 💞️ I’m looking to collaborate on IBM Cloud.
-- 📫 How to reach me avijitj93@gmail.com
+- 📫 How to reach me ajaiswa1@uncc.edu.

 <!---
 avijitj-hub/avijitj-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.